Annual interest rate

 Fees and charges

 Interest rates won’t take into account extra fees that might make a big difference to how you’re able to utilise your money.
-Features you might want to consider include online banking or branch access options, introductory or bonus interest rate periods, or, specifically for loans, things like an offset account, extra repayments, repayment holidays or redraw facility.
+Features you might want to consider include online banking or branch access options, introductory or bonus interest rate periods, or, specifically for loans, things like an offset account, extra repayments, repayment holidays or redraw facilities.

 How to compare annual interest rates

-Head over to our compare interest rates page for free, easy to read comparisons of a range of different banking products.
+Head over to our interest rates page for free, easy to read comparisons of a range of different banking products.
 You can also use Mozo’s financial calculators to see what effect different interest rates might have on your loan or account.